sanko/infix/docs/API.md

 ### Forward Trampolines (Calling C)

 #### `infix_forward_create`
 Creates a high-performance "bound" trampoline compiled for a *specific* C function.
 This is the fastest way to call the same function repeatedly.
+This function creates a private memory arena for the trampoline and performs a deep copy of all type metadata, ensuring it is a self-contained object.

 ```c
 infix_status infix_forward_create(